Oil heads for steep weekly slide after coronavirus turmoil

-Prices are heading for their eighth weekly loss in the last nine, with Brent on course for a 23% drop this week and U.S. West Texas Intermediate (WTI) set for a fall of around 9.5%.
+Prices are heading for their eighth weekly loss in the last nine, with Brent on course for a 22% drop this week and U.S. West Texas Intermediate (WTI) set for a fall of more than 6%.

 WTI fell into negative territory, to minus $37.63 a barrel on Monday, while Brent dropped to a two-decade low.